Michael Schwimer: Business career

 Schwimer started Big League Advance in October 2016, a company that invests in Minor League players, in exchange for an agreed-upon percentage of their future earnings should they make it to the Major Leagues.
 Average investments are about $350,000.
 In April 2018, the company was sued by Cleveland Indians minor league catcher Francisco Mejía, who accused the company of predatory lending techniques.
 In September 2018, Mejía dropped the lawsuit, and apologized for his accusations.
+In June 2025, the company was sued by San Diego Padres outfielder Fernando Tatís Jr., who also accused the company of “exploitative, predatory business practices".

 Schwimer started Jambos Picks, a tout service, back in August 2019 only to reverse the course of the business just five months later.
 He is a contributor to the ESPN show The Daily Wager.

 Schwimer made his debut on season 8 of High Stakes Poker on December 16, 2020.
 During Episode 1, Schwimer won the first six-figure pot of the new season with two-pair in a hand against Tom Dwan who had an over pair.
 Later in the episode, Schwimer made a straight against Bryn Kenney to win another six-figure pot.
 Schwimer didn't return until Episode 6 and posted another winning session after winning pots off Dwan and Jean-Robert Bellande.
 On Episode 7, Schwimer played a pot with Bellande where he was all-in on the turn with an over pair against the pair and flush draw of Bellande.
 The two agreed to run it twice, and Schwimer won both boards and doubled to $299,400.
 Later in the episode, Schwimer made trips on the river, but ran into the full house of John Andress.
 On Episode 8, Schwimer lost a big pot to Damian LeForbes who made a full house on the river to beat Schwimer's trips.
 Schwimer rebought for $100,000 before he doubled through Dwan with two pair against Dwan's top pair.
 On the penultimate hand of the episode, Schwimer would go bust when he called all-in on the river with two pair, but was up against the flopped set of Kenney.
 Schwimer quit the game afterwards.